kroysemaj/git-GDI/slides/git-log.md

 ##  git log

-You can look back over the commit history of your project to see who, when, and what someone commited to a repo.
+Allows you to look back over the commit history of your project to see who, when, and what someone commited to a repo.
 To do this you use this command

 ![](images/logrolling.gif)